Revive Therapeutics Provides Update on Phase 3 Clinical Trial for Bucillamine in COVID-19

+Expected to seek DSMB approval to proceed with EUA application to the FDA in Q2-2022

+Ongoing regulatory package activities for submission to international regulatory authorities for drug approvals

-TORONTO, June 24, 2022 (GLOBE NEWSWIRE) -- Revive Therapeutics Ltd. ("Revive" or the "Company") RVVTF RVV (FRANKFURT: 31R), a specialty life sciences company focused on the research and development of therapeutics for medical needs and rare disorders, is pleased to provide an update on the Company's U.S. Food & Drug Administration ("FDA") Phase 3 clinical trial (the "Study") (NCT04504734) to evaluate the safety and efficacy of Bucillamine, an oral drug with anti-inflammatory and antiviral properties, in patients with mild to moderate COVID-19.
+TORONTO, March 29, 2022 (GLOBE NEWSWIRE) -- Revive Therapeutics Ltd. ("Revive" or the "Company") RVVTF RVV (FRANKFURT:31R), a specialty life sciences company focused on the research and development of therapeutics for medical needs and rare disorders, is pleased to provide an update on the Company's U.S. Food & Drug Administration ("FDA") Phase 3 clinical trial (the "Study") (NCT04504734) to evaluate the safety and efficacy of Bucillamine, an oral drug with anti-inflammatory and antiviral properties, in patients with mild to moderate COVID-19.

-Following the Company receiving positive comments from the FDA in regards to the Company's request to determine and agree on the Study's potential new primary efficacy endpoints and the Company's submission of a Data Access Plan ("DAP") to the FDA, the FDA has accepted the DAP to allow for the unblinding of the pre-dose selection data.
-The Company will now proceed to unblind the pre-dose selection data to potentially support the amended Study protocol with the new primary efficacy endpoints.
-The proposed new primary efficacy endpoints may include the rate of sustained clinical resolution of symptoms of COVID-19, which addresses the shift in COVID-19 clinical outcome observed over the course of the pandemic, and, therefore, to have more meaningful study endpoints for the FDA to consider for potential Emergency Use Authorization.

-The Company believes that with the Omicron variant, including the BA.2 variant, being the dominant strain over the Delta variant, there is an urgent need to treat symptom resolutions in addition to preventing hospitalizations.
+In collaboration with Delta Health, the Study is targeting clinicals sites operated by MLP Care, the largest hospital group in Turkey, and Istinye University with access to 30 clinical research sites and over 6000 in-patient hospital beds.
+As previously mentioned, the Company has selected 13 clinical research sites to complete enrollment of the Study.

+The Company now expects to complete full enrollment in Q2-2022 and to also submit the Study data for 800 subjects to the data safety monitoring board ("DSMB") to seek DSMB approval to proceed with an Emergency Use Authorization ("EUA") application to the Food and Drug Administration ("FDA").
+The Company is preparing its regulatory package for submission to the FDA and international regulatory authorities for drug approvals.

 The Company is not making any express or implied claims that its product has the ability to eliminate or cure COVID-19 (SARS-2 Coronavirus) at this time.